VirologyCharite/viral-rna-simulation/README.md

 in a dsDNA with an `A/T` pair, and the 100 (+) RNAs also each result in a dsDNA with an `A/T` pair.
 That's 102 dsDNA molecules.
 In the sequencing these get denatured into 204 ssDNA molecules and sequenced.
-The original (+) RNA yields reads for two ssDNA that both match the reference (one in reverse complement).
+The original (+) RNA yields reads for two ssDNA that both match the reference (one in RC).
 Then we have 200 ssDNA which are all aligned to the reference.
 Half have a `T` and half have an `A`, and these are all classified and counted as `C->T` changes.